 The Burton SLX can arguably retain it’s flex longer than any boot we have encountered.
 It also has a response/flex that will work with a wide variety of boards.
 If you are willing to part with all that cash you generally get your money back over time because of how long this lasts.
 It’s just a lot of cash up front.
+For 2017 the SLX is still a great boot but you can get a lot of the same thing with a softer more shock absorbent footbed from the Almighty.

 2016 Burton SLX Review